c-toolbox/C-Play/docs/guides/media/cplayfile.md

 The sections view, where sections are created and managed, is opened in the bottom right (or bottom left, depending on settings).

-It should be straight-forward to build sections, and while you can edit start and stop time manually, you can easily grab then from the current time in the video.
+It should be straight-forward to build sections, and while you can edit start and stop time manually, you can easily grab them from the current time in the video.

 ## Workflow for *.cplayfile creation